View Document Text

 selling, or holding on behalf of clients, as this could result in employees receiving a more

-favorable price than clients trading in the same security.
+favorable price than clients trading the same security.

-To mitigate these conflicts, B&G has implemented a personal trading policy.
-A “restricted list”
+To mitigate these conflicts, B&G has adopted a personal trading policy.
+A “restricted list” of

 their own accounts.
 Generally, employees must refrain from trading these securities for a

-specified period, typically one week after B&G has made a similar transaction for client
+specified period, typically one week after B&G has executed a similar transaction for client

 accounts.

-To further support our compliance oversight, B&G utilizes Compliance Alpha, a compliance
+To further enhance compliance oversight, B&G utilizes Compliance Alpha, a compliance

-technology platform that automates and enhances the efficiency of our compliance
+technology platform that automates and improves compliance monitoring.
+Compliance Alpha

-monitoring.
-Compliance Alpha assists our compliance team in tracking adherence to regulatory
+assists the compliance team in tracking adherence to regulatory and internal standards,

 Our compliance staff monitors employee trading activity against the restricted list through